bonomani/devmon/docs/TEMPLATES.md

 ### STATISTIC transform
-This transform computes statistics to the targetOID which is of `non-repeater` type
+This transform computes statistics.
+The targetOID which is of the `non-repeater` type

 Example:
 The average temperature in a device with multiple temperature sensors is to be